Lying Flatism

 The drive to accumulate, amassing great storages of wealth, certainly has an emotional cost.
 Unfortunately, many of us get caught in this pursuit of success without amassing the riches.
 We dream of materialistic glories but find our salaries barely cover rent, transportation and food.
 We stress over survival.

-Jack Kornfield, cofounder of the Insight Meditation Society, wrote that “the impoverished myths and songs of our culture are sold everywhere: the myth of materialism and possessiveness that says worldly goods lead to happiness” (Kornfield, 1993, page 323).
-T. Franklin Murphy expands on this concept. he wrote, “We chase the illusion of fulfillment constantly stimulated to pursue something shinier with the next commercial, the hunt never ends, and fulfillment always eludes” (Murphy, 2019).
+Jack Kornfield, cofounder of the Insight Meditation Society, wrote that, “The impoverished myths and songs of our culture are sold everywhere: the myth of materialism and possessiveness that says worldly goods lead to happiness” (Kornfield, 1993, p.
+323).
+T. Franklin Murphy expands on this concept.
+He wrote, “We chase the illusion of fulfillment constantly stimulated to pursue something shinier with the next commercial, the hunt never ends, and fulfillment always eludes” (Murphy, 2019).

 Motivation for Lying Flatism